 Traditionally video devices can only be accessed by one program at a time.
 Multi App Support is a special feature of certain Elgato Capture Devices whereby the capture device can be used in multiple separate applications at the same time.

-For example, the Elgato Game Capture HD60 Pro can be used to capture in Elgato 4K Capture Utility to capture a clean recording at high bit rate, while also used to stream with in OBS Studio at a lower resolution and low bit rate with overlays, while also being used in Skype for video chat.
+For example, the Game Capture HD60 Pro can be used to capture in Elgato 4K Capture Utility to capture a clean recording at high bit rate, while also used to stream with in OBS Studio at a lower resolution and low bit rate with overlays, while also being used in Zoom for video chat.
 All at the same time.

 Multi App support is a feature on Windows 10 only.